SotonLM/Data-Engineering/src/general_instructions.md

 # ----- If you made it this far... ------
-After understanding how to contribute to this project, you should go and get the gist of
+Now that you understand how to contribute, you can check out *what* to contribute by going through the instructions.md in your division's directory.

-    **what to contribute to this project**.
+Note : these instructions aren't ironed down, and if you find any points that you want

-Start off by going to your division's directory and going through its instructions.md.
+    to add/correct, don't feel opposed to do so.
+Just keep the contents within objective.